 Throughout their city’s history, Chicagoans have demonstrated their ingenuity in matters large and small:

 Our sole female mayor, Jane M. Byrne, served from 1979 to 1983, and was succeeded by our first African-American mayor, Harold Washington, who served until his death in 1987.
-The longest-serving mayor, Richard J. Daley (1955-1976), presided over a public and private building boom that strengthened both downtown and the city’s neighborhoods.
-His son, Richard M. Daley, mayor from 1989 to 2011, reformed education and public housing, strengthened community policing and oversaw the construction of billions of dollars worth of schools, libraries, police stations and infrastructure, as well as the renovation of Soldier Field and creation of Millennium Park.
+Mayor Richard J. Daley (1955-1976), presided over a public and private building boom that strengthened both downtown and the city’s neighborhoods.
+His son, Richard M. Daley, Chicago's longest-serving mayor (1989 to 2011), reformed education and public housing, strengthened community policing and oversaw the construction of billions of dollars worth of schools, libraries, police stations and infrastructure, as well as the renovation of Soldier Field and the creation of Millennium Park.
 Mayor Daley was also known for spearheading many environmental initiatives in his quest to make Chicago the 'Greenest City in America'.
 Chicago's current mayor, Rahm Emanuel, was inaugurated in a ceremony at MIllennium Park in May of 2011.